Breeze/breeze.github.io/doc-breeze-labs/directives-float.md

 is the same as a moment ago so Breeze makes no change to the model property.
 But the viewValue ("250.") and the parsed value (250) are no longer identical.

-Without "zFloat", the Angular digest cycle re-reads the model property, sees integer 250, and revises the input box viewValue dropping the decimal point.
+Without "zFloat", the AngularJS digest cycle re-reads the model property, sees integer 250, and revises the input box viewValue dropping the decimal point.
 **The user never has a chance to enter the digits *after* the decimal point.**

 >The same thing happens when the user enters '0's after the decimal.
-The user wants to enter "250.05" but can't type the "zero" after the decimal because Breeze keeps parsing the value to the integer 250 and Angular keeps re-updating the input box, wiping out the user's last "zero" keystroke.
+The user wants to enter "250.05" but can't type the "zero" after the decimal because Breeze keeps parsing the value to the integer 250 and AngularJS keeps re-updating the input box, wiping out the user's last "zero" keystroke.

 You can experience these unwanted behaviors in the "**Without zFloat**" textbox.